IBP-0/lisa-bot/README.md

 ## Setting up Lisa yourself

-After you cloned the repository, running `npm install` from your CLI should install all dependencies.
+After you cloned the repository, running `npm ci --prod` from your CLI should install all dependencies.

-Then, add your discord API token to the environment variables as `DISCORD_TOKEN`
+Then, add your discord API token to the environment variables as `DISCORD_TOKEN`.
 After you've done that, running `npm run serve` will start the bot.